-- Ability to Manage Stressful Situations: - O The student must be able to adapt to and function effectively in stressful situations encountered in both the classroom and clinical settings, including emergency situations.
+- Ability to Manage Stressful Situations: - The student must be able to adapt to and function effectively in stressful situations encountered in both the classroom and clinical settings, including emergency situations.
 Students will encounter multiple stressors while in the nursing program.
 These stressors may be (but are not limited to) personal, patient/client care/family, faculty/peer, and or program related. - Clinical Agency Requirements: - Clinical facilities require that College of Saint Mary perform drug testing, health clearances, and background checks on all students before they are allowed to participate in clinical experiences.
-These requirements must be met prior to conducting any laboratory or clinical experiences.
+These requirements must be met prior to conducting any laboratory or clinical experiences. - Clinical agencies require students to login to maintain an active status.
+It is the responsibility of the student to ensure their status remains active and prevent accounts from being disabled or deactivated.